daniel-gil/go-design-patterns/README.md

 [Builder](./creational/builder/) is a separate component for building a complex object.

-### Factory Method
+### Factory
 A `Factory` is a component responsible solely for the wholesale (not piecewise) creation of objects.

+#### Simple Factory
+The [Simple Factory](./creational/factory/simple/) is a function that takes in some arguments and returns an instance of a struct.

+#### Interface Factory
+An [Interface Factory](./creational/factory/interface/)  returns interfaces instead of structs.
+This means we can make structs private, while only exposing the interface outside our package.

+#### Factory Method

 The factory method pattern defines an interface for creating a single object, but let subclasses decide which class to instantiate.
-[Factory Method](./creational/factory/) lets a class defer instantiation to subclasses.
+[Factory Method](./creational/factory/method/) lets a class defer instantiation to subclasses.